elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-steps-involved-in-conducting-effective-research.md

 url: /learn/education-studies/questions/what-are-the-steps-involved-in-conducting-effective-research
 score: -1.0
 related_article1:
+    id: 160679
+    title: >-
+        Why is engagement in lectures important for academic success?
+    subject: Education Studies
+    url: /learn/education-studies/questions/why-is-engagement-in-lectures-important-for-academic-success
+related_article2:
     id: 160686
+    title: >-
-    title: How does the forgetting curve impact learning, and what strategies can combat it?
+        How does the forgetting curve impact learning, and what strategies can combat it?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-the-forgetting-curve-impact-learning-and-what-strategies-can-combat-it
-related_article2:
-    id: 160683
-    title: What are the characteristics of traditional classroom environments compared to online learning platforms?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-traditional-classroom-environments-compared-to-online-learning-platforms
 related_article3:
     id: 160658
+    title: >-
-    title: What are the key benefits of effective time management in an academic setting?
+        What are the key benefits of effective time management in an academic setting?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-benefits-of-effective-time-management-in-an-academic-setting
 related_article4:
-    id: 160680
+    id: 160672
-    title: What are effective note-taking strategies during lectures?
+    title: >-
+        How does immersive practice aid in language learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-notetaking-strategies-during-lectures
+    url: /learn/education-studies/questions/how-does-immersive-practice-aid-in-language-learning
 related_article5:
-    id: 160678
+    id: 160689
-    title: How can active learning techniques enhance learning efficiency?
+    title: >-
+        What are the advantages and challenges of integrating technology in education?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-active-learning-techniques-enhance-learning-efficiency
+    url: /learn/education-studies/questions/what-are-the-advantages-and-challenges-of-integrating-technology-in-education
 ---

 &nbsp;